 Norway has very picturesque cities, but they are still cities.
 Norway is famous for its nature, so we recommend to visit the cities on your road trip, but don‘t spend much time there.
 Nature is more unique.

 The capital of Norway Oslo is the fastest growing city in Europe.
 Oslo’s main sights can be explored by foot or by bike.
+Read this 2 days in Oslo itinerary to get some inspiration, what to see.

 The most interesting places and tourist attractions to see in Oslo are: